The geometric distance and binary orbit of PSR B1259-63: Conclusions

 \section{Conclusions}

-Using high-precision astrometric observations with the Australian LBA, we have measured the astrometric and orbital parameters of the gamma-ray binary system \psrb.
-From eleven epochs of observation, we measured a distance of $2.59^{+0.37}_{-0.28}$\,kpc, which translates to $2.70^{+0.41}_{-0.31}$\,kpc when corrected for the Lutz-Kelker bias using standard volumetric and luminosity priors \citep{Verbiest10}.
-We also measured an inclination angle of the binary orbit of $153\fdg3^{+3\fdg2}_{-3\fdg0}$, which together with existing pulsar timing measurements \citep{Shannon14} implies a companion mass of 14.2--29.8$M_{\sun}$.
+Using high-precision astrometric observations with the Australian LBA, we have measured the astrometric and orbital parameters of the gamma-ray binary system \psrb/LS\,2883.
+From eleven epochs of observation, we measured a parallax of $0.38\pm0.05$\,mas, which we use with accepted priors for the pulsar luminosity and spatial distributions to infer a distance of $2.6^{+0.4}_{-0.3}$\,kpc.
+We also measured an inclination angle of the binary orbit of $154\pm3$\degr, which together with existing pulsar timing measurements \citep{Shannon14} implies a companion mass of 15--31$M_{\sun}$.
 The pulsar rotates clockwise around its orbit, and the orientation of that orbit on the plane of the sky is consistent with the extended X-ray emission moving away in the direction of apastron \citep{Kargaltsev14,Pavlov15,Barkov16}.
-Our measured proper motion implies a space velocity of $38\pm9$\,km\,s$^{-1}$ relative to Cen OB1, and is consistent with the system having been formed in that association and receiving a natal kick on the formation of the neutron star.
+Our measured proper motion implies a space velocity of $34\pm13$\,km\,s$^{-1}$ relative to Cen OB1, and is consistent with the system having been formed in that association and receiving a natal kick on the formation of the neutron star.